 10. Go on a Game of Thrones Tour

 If there’s a place to do it it’s Dubrovnik.
 Since the second season, Dubrovnik has been used to film various scenes from King’s Landing.
-We didn’t actually do a tour as Jo has never watched the show.
+We didn’t actually do a tour as Jo has never watched the show but we did see many people enjoying them as we walked by.

-Dom did eavesdrop on some of the walking tours multiple times though and they do a fantastic job of showing and explaining each scene and where they took place along with giving you some history of the city itself.
-Even though we didn’t do it we would recommend the tours.
-We’re sure you’ll have a great time on any of them if you’re a fan of the show.
+I (Dom) did eavesdrop on some of the GoT walking tours multiple times throughout the days we were there and they do a fantastic job of showing and explaining each scene and where the scenes took place.
+On top of that they would share some information and history of the city itself.
+Even though we didn’t do it we would recommend the tours for any GoT fan.

 11. Make a Day trip to Kotor

-This is another perfect trip if you’re spending more than a few days in Dubrovnik.
+Looking for a day trip from Dubrovnik?
+This is another perfect trip if you’ve got some time on your hands.
 It’s a day trip that brings you out of Croatia and to the neighbouring country of Montenegro.

 This small Montenegrin city consists mainly of the old town surrounded by stunning nature with tall peaks rising straight from the sea.
-Kotor is an absolute must if you have time for a day trip while you’re in Dubrovnik!
+Kotor is so close and an awesome way to check of another country since it’s in Montenegro.

 We actually rented a car even though we travel on a budget.
 You might want to think twice before doing that since it ended up being a bit more expensive than we imagined.
 Read more about that in this blog post: 7 Important Things to Know When Driving to Kotor, Montenegro.

-The good news is that you can just as easily (and for a cheaper price) hop on a bus from Dubrovnik that will take you directly to Kotor!
+The good news is that you can just as easily (and for a cheaper price) hop on a bus from the old town that will take you directly to Kotor!
+You can also find many tours from Dubrovnik that will take you directly to Kotor and show you around which may be easier than renting a car.

 We hope you enjoy Dubrovnik as much as we did (if not more) knowing these tips.
-If you find any other hidden gems or things you enjoyed doing while you were in Dubrovnik let us know in the comments below.
-That way we can keep them for our next visit to this Mediterranean hot spot!
+If you find any other hidden gems or things you enjoyed doing let us know in the comments below.
+Or even if you found any other fun day trips from Dubrovnik that we missed out on we’d love to share them with everyone.